Qubes-Community/Contents/_tmp/issue-37.md

 5. shutdown tempVM

-6. in dom0, resize the lvm volume to the **same** size you used at step 4.:
+6. in dom0, resize the lvm volume to the **SAME** size you used at step 4. (specifying a lower size than the underlying filesystem's size would corrupt the filesystem and either destroy some of your data or trigger filesystem exceptions when the filesystem tries to write at a location that doesn't exist):

     ~~~
     sudo lvresize -L2G /dev/qubes_dom0/vm-largeVM-private